-DISCOUNTS: Sign up by March 1, 2020 and receive a discount of $500 off the cost of the tour.
-Make your payments by check and save 2%.
+DISCOUNTS: Make your payments by check and save 2%.
 Payment must be made in US funds.
 We can also accept wire transfers to qualify for the 2% discount.
 Please contact us for our bank details.

 TRIP INSURANCE: We will require emergency medical and evacuation insurance for this tour.
 We also highly recommend trip cancellation insurance, especially with a tour of this length and magnitude.
 We will provide you with a source for trip insurance upon receipt of your registration.

 EQUIPMENT: You may bring your own bicycle with you, or we have excellent bicycles available for rent from our Italian partners.
 We recommend a road or hybrid bike with straight or drop handlebars, and a front triple or compact double chainring.
-We also recommend cycling shoes with cleats and their appropriate pedals.
+We also recommend cycling shoes with cleats and their appropriate pedals if you're accustomed to using them.
 You must bring and wear a CPSC approved helmet during the tour and we recommend it features MIPS or WaveCel technology.

 SAG VOLUNTEERS: We will be using Italian guides instead of volunteers for this tour.

 MORE INFORMATION: We will provide you with travel details, a detailed packing list, advice for clothing, and a sample training schedule to help you prepare for the tour.
 We’ll also mail you a series of Prep Talk newsletters to help you prepare for the tour.

 |May 12, 2022||Verona||0|